Mr-TalhaIlyas/Setting-up-Deep-Learning-Server-Docker/README.md

 ```
 ![alt text](https://github.com/Mr-TalhaIlyas/Setting-Up-Deep-Learning-Server-Anaconda/blob/main/Pictures/s3.png)

-# Install Docker
+## 2. Install Docker

-**side note** When you are setting up a deep learning server you don't have to install Nvidia CUDA Toolkit.
+When you are setting up a deep learning server you don't have to install Nvidia CUDA Toolkit.
 As different version of libraries require differnt versions of CUDA and cuDNN toolkits installed.
 Docker has advantage that when we run a specific image of a specific version of a library all of its dependencies ,like DL SDK, CUDA toolkit, are automatically installed within that isolated container.
 For details [here](https://docs.nvidia.com/deeplearning/frameworks/user-guide/index.html)

 ![alt text](/nvidia1.png)